ueberdosis/tiptap/docs/src/docPages/api/events.md

 # Events
 Events are a great way to run code when the editor has been initialized, the content has changed, the editor is in focus or the editor isn’t in focus anymore.
-There are two ways to add code to those events.
+There are two ways to add code that is executed at those events:

 ## Option 1: Use hooks
 Hooks can be assigned to the editor on initialization.
 Pass a function that gets called in case of those events.